Georgia Southwestern State University

-Georgia Southwestern State University (GSW) is a state university public university in Americus, Georgia.
+Georgia Southwestern State University (GSW) is a state public university in Americus, Georgia, United States.
 Founded as the Third District Agricultural and Mechanical School in 1906, the university was established and is administrated by the Georgia Board of Regents of the University System of Georgia.
-The historic core of the campus is listed in the National Register of Historic Places.
+The historic core of the campus has been listed as a historic district on the National Register of Historic Places, since 2007.

 History

 In 1906, the Georgia General Assembly passed a resolution establishing one agricultural and mechanical school in each of the state's eleven congressional districts.
-Signed by Governor Joseph M. Terrell, the bill left the location of the schools up to local communities that offered the most financial support.
+Signed by Governor Joseph M. Terrell, the bill left the location of the schools up to the local communities that offered the most financial support.
 Oversight of the schools came from the Georgia State College of Agriculture and a local board consisting of one member from each county in the school's congressional district.
-Funding for the schools came from taxes and fees associated with fertilizer and oil inspection.
+Funding for the schools came from taxes and fees associated with fertilizer and oil inspections.

-Third District Agricultural and Mechanical School (1906-1926)
+Third District Agricultural and Mechanical School (1906–1926)

 From the 15 counties that made up Georgia's Third Congressional District, Sumter County pledged the most support for a new school: 300 acres of land along the Seaboard Airline Railroad, $40,000, and water supply.
-The educational support from Americus and Sumter County was in keeping with the local boosterism that resulted in frenetic building campaign from the Savannah, Americus, and Montgomery Railway and the Windsor Hotel in the 1890s to the Rylander Theatre in 1921.

-From 1907 to 1926, the Third District Agricultural and Mechanical School was closer to a boarding school for children than a modern college.
-It prepared students for farm work and meet the requirements for admission to the State College of Agriculture in Athens.
+From 1907 to 1926, the Third District Agricultural and Mechanical School prepared students for farm work.
 The minimum age for admission was thirteen years old for girls and fourteen years old for boys.
-The curriculum for boys included plants, soils, animals, and fertilizers, construction, concrete, and other physical and horticultural skills.
+The curriculum for boys included plants, soils, animals, fertilizers, construction, concrete, and other physical skills.
 The curriculum for girls included many of the same subjects as boys as well as courses on household skills from cooking and sewing to sanitation and first aid.

-Third District Agricultural and Normal College (1926-1932)
+Third District Agricultural and Normal College (1926–1932)

-The state began moving away from Agricultural and Mechanical curriculum by the 1920s.
 In 1924, the school's trustees authorized a one-year curriculum for teachers and eliminated one year from the A&M curriculum.
 Two years later, the Georgia General Assembly converted the school into a teacher's college and changed its name to the Third District Agricultural and Normal College.
 The State Department of Education granted teacher certification to all students who completed the teacher training program.